varennes/varennes.github.io/_posts/2015-10-18-collectivemigration.md

+---
-# Collective Migration
+title: Collective Migration
+layout: post
+---

 # Multicellular Sensing and Migration

 As previously discussed cell sensing and communication is modelled using the LEGI framework.
-The polarization vector $\vec{p}$ is updated based on the downstream output of the LEGI model and the repulsion vector $\vec{q}$.
+The polarization vector $$\vec{p}$$ is updated based on the downstream output of the LEGI model and the repulsion vector $$\vec{q}$$.

 $$
 \frac{d\vec{p}}{dt} = r \left[ -\vec{p} + \epsilon \frac{R}{\sigma_R} \vec{q} \right]